jameschang.co [experience] [/now] résumé.pdf ↓

 The software landscape had two bad options: legal-services firms selling hour-based consulting (slow, not scalable), or generic compliance SaaS built for public companies (overkill, expensive, nothing to do with how an importer actually operates).
 There was a gap for product-shaped software built from the importer's real workflow.

-I started Aleph Co. and shipped Aleph into that gap.
+I started Aleph Co. and we shipped Aleph into that gap.
 The judgment was sequencing: build FSVP first because it's the most technical and has the sharpest enforcement gradient; add CPSIA/CPC next because children's-product importers are the most pain-aware buyers; Prop 65 and PFAS on top, because once the audit framework exists, each new regulation is an incremental module rather than a rebuild.

 Gannett / USA Today Network (LocaliQ) · 2022–2024 · Senior PM